Skip to main content

 Università Cattolica del Sacro Cuore Showcase

-Digital Commons UniCatt - DCD UniCatt - is the institutional repository for faculty and researchers of the Università Cattolica del Sacro Cuore to share their research data and supporting files, in compliance with funder and publisher policies and according to the recommendations set forth by the FAIR Principles for Open Science.
+Digital Commons Data UniCatt - DCD UniCatt - is the institutional repository for faculty and researchers of the Università Cattolica del Sacro Cuore to share their research data and supporting files, in compliance with funder and publisher policies and according to the recommendations set forth by the FAIR Principles for Open Science.
 Università Cattolica del Sacro Cuore has two other repositories for its scientific publications: IRIS UniCatt and PubliRES, the University's portal of scientific publications and researchers' expertise.

 Filter Results